 This temperature anomaly proved to be a great help for modern vampire hunters, as it made vampires easily distinguishable from humans when viewed through infrared imagery.

 Contrary to the opinions of many theologians, vampiric longevity is not the result of some pact with the Devil, but rather an ability to ward off the DNA damage that occurs during cell division in normal humans.
 Specifically, the protective caps on the ends of chromosomes (known as telomeres) become chewed up over time in humans, but not vampires.

-Though their DNA may have the ability to resist aging, mutations that take place during the initial coma cause a vampire's appearance to change dramatically within the span of a decade.
+Although their DNA has the ability to resist aging (as well as cancer), mutations that take place during the initial coma cause a vampire's appearance to change dramatically within the span of a decade.
 It will lose all of its hair as its fat and water stores shrink away, causing its skin to become thinner and more transparent.
-This gives it a distinctly withered and dried appearance, with smaller muscles and a pronounced curvature of the spine.
+This gives it a distinctly withered and dried appearance, with smaller muscles and a vulture-like curvature of the spine.